lefuturiste/java-urlshortener/README.md

 You will soon be capable of downloading .jar directly from the github release.
 But for now you must build your own .jar by cloning this repository.

+## Docker

+You easily deploy the web app using docker, you will need to use the `docker-compose.yml` provided in this repository.

 ### Requirements

 - Maven in cli